 Knott's Berry Farm - By its own categorization, Knott's is home to thirteen "aggressive thrill" rides like the 82 mile per hour Xcelerator roller coaster, the twisting Silver Bullet and Hang Time.
 Hang Time is the first dive coaster in California, with the steep 96-degree drop and a negative-g stall loop.
 But it’s hovering at the top for 10 seconds, staring down at a disappearing track that will keep thrill-loving teens lining up for it again and again.

 Disney California Adventure - Toadally fun drops on Guardians of the Galaxy: Mission — BREAKOUT! are just the start to making a day of teen fun!
 (Tad is a big fan!)
 The Incredicoaster sends teens on an adventure with the Incredibles.
 Teens also love the many selfie opportunities such as photo walls, colorful foods (such as the Pixar Pier Parfait and Memory Boosters) and meeting favorite characters, including Marvel Super Heroes.
-The arrival of a new Super Hero-themed land will further solidify this park as a teen favorite.
-It opens July 18, 2020.
+The arrival of a new Super Hero-themed land (coming soon) will further solidify this park as a teen favorite.

 Best Theme Parks in California for Adults